lotte-detaeye/ft_irc/README.md

 Install HexChat

     On macOS: brew install --cask hexchat

     On Linux (Debian/Ubuntu): sudo apt install hexchat

     On Windows: Download from the official site

 Open HexChat → Network List → Add

     Name your network (e.g. ft_irc).

     Click Edit...

     Add a new server:

       localhost/6667

     Uncheck “Use global user information” and set:

-  Nickname: your test nick (e.g. JonkyBlonkers)
+    Nickname: your test nick (e.g. BillieBob)

     Login method: none

-  Password: the same as the one you passed to ircserv (e.g. mypass)
+    Password: the same as the one you passed to ircserv (e.g. hello)

   Connect!

     You should see connection messages in the HexChat log window.

     You can now try commands such as /join, /nick, /privmsg, etc.

 If you just want to test quickly without HexChat, you can also connect using nc (netcat):